diaslucia/cirse/README.md

 ## Description 🚀

 This web site was my final project for the JavaScript course.
-I decided to create a vintage clothes and accesories brand for which I've worked with HTML/CSS, SASS, JavaScript and Firebase.
+I decided to create a vintage clothes and accesories brand!

 The challenge was to include a shopping cart but I decided to take a step ahead and add a cart counter, "sort by" and "filter by" filters and a coupon input before the checkout.